 Here’s how the stamp duty changes could affect you, depending on your mortgage situation:

-This move will most be most beneficial to Home movers moving up or down the property ladder.
+This move will most be most beneficial to Home Movers in Sheffield moving up or down the property ladder.
 If you are moving and your purchase completes before March 31st 2020 then you will not pay Stamp Duty at all as long as the purchase price is <£500,000.
 The government predicts that the average stamp duty bill will fall by £4,500, but for properties priced at £500,000 the saving will be £15,000.

 The stamp duty surcharge still applies (this was brought in to curb the number of investors buying homes that traditionally would have been bought up by First Time Buyers), but you will still be better off than before.